JetBrains/kotlin-web-site/pages/docs/reference/scope-functions.md

         query(prepareRequest() + " to port $port")
     }

-    // this is shorter than the same written with let() function: val letResult = service.let {
+    // the same code written with let() function: val letResult = service.let {
         it.port = 8080
         it.query(it.prepareRequest() + " to port ${it.port}")